Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
-Based on our output above we first need to address the typo in those Ford_ records we saw in our `make` column.
+Based on our output above we first need to address the typo in those Ford_ records we saw in our `make` Column.
 From there, we can begin to work on our calculation that will provide us with the age of each truck.

 ### Step 1 - Updating Incorrect Values in a Column
 To begin this section, let's make sure we correct the typo by executing our next query which leverages [UPDATE](https://docs.snowflake.com/en/sql-reference/sql/update) to change rows in our `truck_dev` [WHERE](https://docs.snowflake.com/en/sql-reference/constructs/where) the make is equal to Ford_.